Plain English Breakdown

 What This Bill Does

-- Creates the Homestead Property Tax Relief Program within the Department of Financial Services (DFS).
+- Creates the Homestead Property Tax Relief Program inside the Department of Financial Services.

-- Directs the Chief Financial Officer to work with county property appraisers to identify all eligible homesteaders.
+- Directs the Chief Financial Officer to work with county appraisers to find qualifying homeowners.

 Who It Names or Affects